DaAlbrecht/thesis-TEKO/content/Research.typ

 queue.
 Essentially, the default exchange creates the illusion of delivering messages directly to queues, even though that's not precisely what's occurring from a technical standpoint.
+The main difference between the default exchange and a direct exchange is, that the default exchange cannot be explicitly bound to queues.

 #pagebreak()